I

 Mobile usage dominance

-Parents have small, discrete windows to book activities, often around work breaks or family routines.
+Parents have small, discrete windows of time to book activities, often around work breaks or family routines.

 High user churn